Wilmington, North Carolina and its surrounds were first inhabited by Native American tribes and were later explored by

 Stemmerman’s Inn– The 1855 VonKampen Building has operated as an inn since 1987.
 The six guest suites resemble apartments with exposed brick, living rooms, and kitchens.
 130 S. Front Street, Wilmington

-Stella Maris Hostel – The owners of Bon Paul and Sharky’s in Asheville and Smoky Mountain Hostel in Bryson City run this hostel a few blocks south of the Riverwalk.
+Stella Maris Hostel – The owners of Bon Paul and Sharky’s in Asheville runs this hostel a few blocks south of the Riverwalk.
 There are dorms and private rooms along with free WiFi, parking, and a kitchen.
 605 South Front Street, Wilmington

 Blockade Runner Beach Resort– The 50-year-old beach resort was recently refurbished after hurricane damage.
 It has stylish rooms, multiple restaurants, pool and beach access, and activities like boat tours and sailing courses.
 Read our review here.
 275 Waynick Boulevard, Wrightsville Beach

 Vacation rentals- Airbnb and other companies like VRBO offer beach houses and apartments for larger groups.
 Check out this 1950s bungalow near the Cape Fear River and the funky surf shack in Wrightsville Beach.

 Book your stay in Wilmington and surrounds by using our preferred partner.